MCP App Styling: Host CSS Variables, Dark Mode, and Native-Looking UIs (May 2026)

 How do I test MCP App dark mode locally?

-Use sunpeak dev to start the local inspector at localhost:3000.
+Use pnpm dev to start the local inspector at localhost:3000.
 Toggle the theme in the sidebar dropdown to switch between light and dark mode.
-For automated tests, pass theme: "dark" or theme: "light" to createInspectorUrl in your Playwright test file.
+For automated tests, pass theme: "dark" or theme: "light" as an option to inspector.renderTool in your pnpm test file.
 Both themes run in CI without any paid accounts or AI credits.

 What is useHostContext and when should I use it instead of useTheme?